History, tourist information, and nearby accommodation

 The Black Death

-After the Dissolution of the Monasteries in 1539, the abbey property was sold and the abbey left to decay.
+After the Dissolution of the Monasteries in 1539, the abbey estate was sold and the monastic buildings were left to decay.
 In 1793 the site was cleared by Samuel Berry to make way for a new mansion house.
 Only the Abbot's Tower and the 12th-century undercroft were left untouched, and the rest of the buildings were razed.

 Then in 1882 Buckfast was reestablished as a Benedictine monastery, and rebuilt in 12th-century style, based on a combination of old drawings and study of the Cistercian abbeys at Fountains and Kirkstall in Yorkshire.
 The result is a Victorian version of a 12th-century monastery, partly built atop the original foundations and incorporating part of the medieval structure.